MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-campaign-standard.md

 1. Select **Next**.

-1. Now we map the **Source** fields from the audience insights segment to the **Target** field names in the Adobe Campaign Standard profile schema.
+1. Now we map the **Source** fields from the Customer Insights segment to the **Target** field names in the Adobe Campaign Standard profile schema.

    :::image type="content" source="media/ACS-field-mapping.png" alt-text="Field mapping for the Adobe Campaign Standard connector.":::

    If you want to add more attributes, select **Add attribute**.
-The target name can be different from the source field name so you can still map segment output from audience insights to Adobe Campaign Standard if the fields don’t have the same name in the two systems.
+The target name can be different from the source field name so you can still map segment output from Customer Insights to Adobe Campaign Standard if the fields don’t have the same name in the two systems.

    > [!NOTE]
-   > Email address is used as an identity field but you can use any other identifier from your audience insights customer profile to map data to Adobe Campaign Standard.
+   > Email address is used as an identity field but you can use any other identifier from the customer profile to map data to Adobe Campaign Standard.

 1. Select **Save**.